Pech Merle

-Pech Merle is a cave which opens onto a hillside at Cabrerets in the Lot département of the Occitania region in France, about 32 km by road east of Cahors.
-It is one of the few prehistoric cave painting sites in France that remain open to the general public.
-Extending over 2 kilometres over two levels, of which only 1200 m are open to the public, are caverns, wells and sloping tunnels, the walls of which are painted with dramatic murals dating from the Gravettian culture (some 25,000 years BC).
-Some of the paintings and engravings, however, may date from the later Magdalenian era (16,000 years BC).
+Pech Merle is a French hillside cave at Cabrerets, in the Lot département of the Occitania region, about 32 kilometres (19.88 miles) east of Cahors, by road.
+It is one of the few prehistoric cave painting sites in France that remains open to the general public, albeit with an entry fee.
+Encompassing two levels and spanning over 2 km (1.24 mi) in area—of which only 1200 m are open to the public—are caverns, wells and sloping tunnels, the walls of which are painted with dramatic, prehistoric murals dating from the Gravettian culture (some 25,000 years BC).
+But some of the paintings and engravings may date from the later Magdalenian era (16,000 years BC).

-This cave was created over 2 million years ago by an underground river, cutting channels which were later used by humans for shelter and eventually for mural painting.
-The galleries are mostly dry, 10 meters wide on average.
-The height under the vault is between 5 and 10 meters high.
+The cave itself was created over 2 MYA by an underground river, cutting channels which were later used by humans for shelter and, eventually, for hand-painting the walls.
+The galleries are, today, mostly dry.
+Passageways and caverns accessible to visitors measure roughly 10m (33') across, on average; the clearance beneath the vault is between 5m-10m (16–32') high.

-The cave art located in the deeper areas of the cave was discovered in 1922 by Marthe David, age 13; her brother Andre David, age 16 and Henri Dutetre, age 15.The three teenagers had been exploring the cave for two years.
-Like other children of the area, these three had been encouraged and assisted in their exploration by Father Amedee Lemozi, the curate of Cabrerets and an amateur archaeologist who had discovered other cave paintings in the region.
+The cave art located in the deeper areas of the cave was discovered in 1922 by Marthe David (aged 13), together with her brother, André David (16), and Henri Dutetre (15).
+The three had previously been exploring the cave for a two-year period.
+Like other children of the area, these three had been encouraged and assisted in their exploration by Father Amedee Lemozi, the curate of Cabrerets and an amateur archaeologist, who had discovered other cave paintings in the region.